Here at IrishCentral we believe that whenever possible a terrific recipe should be tried and tested by us before we offer to you.

 That’s the case with this particular recipe, which has passed our own taste test with flying colors, probably because it was created by Jamie Oliver, one of the world’s most famous chef’s, for his book "Jamie’s Food Revolution."

-Oliver’s recipe is an example of taking what works best in British and Irish cooking and adding a chef’s knowhow; he likes to keeps things simple and delicious and once you’ve tried this hearty dish we believe it’ll become a kitchen staple for you every week (it’s really is relatively easy to prepare and the results will make a true covert of you).
+Oliver’s recipe is an example of taking what works best in British and Irish cooking and adding a chef’s know how; he likes to keep things simple and delicious and once you’ve tried this hearty dish we believe it’ll become a kitchen staple for you every week (it’s really is relatively easy to prepare and the results will make a true convert of you).

 BEEF AND ONION PIE

 2 bay leaves

 1 pound of good-quality ground beef